 Skip to main content

 Free goods have extra magnetic power.
-Before consumers buy a product, they usually investigate its value as well as the price.
-But when something is offered for free, it forces them to step away from their regular decision-making process.
+Before consumers buy a product, they usually investigate its value and its price.

-How does the zero-price effect work?
+How does the zero price effect work?

 The zero price effect is based on an irrational consumer's behavior to value free goods over products priced slightly above zero.
 People tend to have lower expectations attached to free products, so it’s relatively easy to surpass them.

 The logic is simple.
-For most consumers, the zero price effect takes away the difficulty of deciding on a purchase.
-Instead of having to solve the difficult problem of weighing the benefits vs. the costs of different product alternatives, a free option allows them to choose the one without the hassle i.e., no costs.
-A free product means no effort or time has to be invested in the decision.
+For most consumers, the zero price effect makes deciding on a purchase easier.
+Instead of having to weigh the benefits vs. the costs of different product alternatives, a free option allows them to choose the one without the hassle, i.e., no costs.

-Moreover, science has shown that a ‘free’ offer may completely reverse the usual preference for the same commodity.
-In an experiment, two types of chocolates were offered in a cafeteria, Hershey for 1 cent and Lindt for 14 cents.
-At these prices 8% of people chose Hershey and 30% chose Lindt.
-However, when one cent was reduced so that Lindt cost 13 cents and Hershey - free - the demand for Hershey almost quadrupled to 31%.
+In an experiment, two types of chocolates were offered in a cafeteria: Hershey for 1 cent and Lindt for 14 cents.
+At these prices, 8% of people chose Hershey, and 30% chose Lindt.
+However, when both products were reduced by one cent so that Lindt cost 13 cents and Hershey was free, the demand for Hershey almost quadrupled to 31%.
 This irrational preference for free things is what we call the zero price effect or the Power of FREE!

-The power of free in action
+The zero price effect in action

-• Free as a growth strategy
+Free as a growth strategy

-Companies around the globe use the zero price as a penetration pricing strategy to especially introduce new products and capture market share.
-Free goods have been shown to increase exposure, build reputation, and make consumers happy thereby increasing customer advocacy and leading to more customers.
-According to Hubspot, 75% of people don’t believe adverts, yet
+Free goods have been shown to increase exposure, build reputation, and make consumers happy, thereby increasing customer advocacy and leading to more customers.
+According to Hubspot, 75% of people don’t believe adverts, yet 90% trust suggestions from family and friends, and 70% trust consumer reviews when making purchase decisions.

 Free pricing is a powerful tool that can help businesses acquire new customers without paying for expensive advertising campaigns.

-• Freemium: The power of free as a business model
+Freemium: The power of free as a business model

-Over the past decade, we have observed digital products increasingly harness the power of free.
-New business models such as ‘freemium’ allow customers to access services without paying for a premium subscription.
-By leveraging the irrational behavior of consumers towards free things, entirely new ways of monetization become possible.
 While the most motivated free users upgrade to a more premium paid plan or product, the others contribute to the overall awareness and network effects, e.g., of an online game.

 Product bundles are frequently used in the tourism industry.
 In these bundles, free components play a decisive role in increasing sales.
 Essentially, customers are offered a choice of multi-component packages.
-Research shows that travelers prefer these additional components to a cheaper offer that does not include free services, for the reason that

-• The case of free shipping
+The case of free shipping

-Amazon’s recent introduction of free shipping service for purchases above €20 in Europe is yet another zero-price strategy that concluded to be effective.
+Amazon’s recent introduction of free shipping services for purchases above €20 in Europe is yet another effective zero-price strategy.

 In the countries where free shipping was offered, most customers instantly added further products to reach a purchase value of €20.

-Predictably France, the only country that offered a deduction in shipping, witnessed that customers did not add further products to reach the €20.
-The zero price model successfully drove up user numbers to higher levels.
+Predictably, France, the only country that offered a shipping deduction, witnessed that customers did not add further products to reach €20.
+The zero-price model successfully drove up user numbers to higher levels.

-Moving from Principles to Practice
+Moving from principles to practice

-After realizing the true power of zero, many companies have spent a big budget developing free products.
+After realizing the true power of zero, many companies spent a big budget developing free products.
 As we said before, free goods have extra magnetic power.
-By choosing the right product and time, and making informed decisions with data, companies can create a sentimental value that can deepen customer loyalty.
+By choosing the right product and time and making informed decisions with data, companies can create a sentimental value that can deepen customer loyalty.

-However, it's not just enough to figure out the zero price effect but also the customer behavior and conversion strategy.
 Unlike the first step, where the consumers move past the product selection stage without a cost barrier, converting consumers to pay for the same product later can prove to be a bit of a hurdle.
-Once a brand gets a customer used to free products or services, it’s tough to get them to pay for the same service or product later on.
+Once a brand gets a customer accustomed to free products or services, it’s tough to get them to pay for the same service or product later on.

-Screenshot 2023-03-27 at 19.09.10There are three notable challenges when implementing the zero-price model.
+There are three notable challenges when implementing the zero-price model.

-• The gradual introduction of a paid version can result in consumers having to differentiate between two different sets of benefits - the free version vs the paid version - complicating your brand’s true value.
+• The gradual introduction of a paid version can result in consumers having to differentiate between two different sets of benefitsthe free version vs. the paid versioncomplicating your brand’s true value.

 • The conscious customer of today is starting to get ‘suspicious’ of ‘over generous’ brands providing free offers.
 This implies that the free strategy can even lead to unintended negative consequences for a brand.